Hanzhang-lang/SELF-Graph/README.md

-Official implementation of the paper "Learning to Retrieve and Reason on Knowledge Graph through Active Self-Reflection" .
+Official implementation of the paper "ArG: Learning to Retrieve and Reason on Knowledge Graph through Active Self-Reflection" .
 We warmly welcome discussions on KBQA together!\

 ![WordFlow](./ArG.png)